PedroVSD/PedroVSD/README.md

 ## Projects I enjoyed building

-- ETL Pipeline and Association Rules with Python
-- Exploratory Data Analysis and Clustering (EDA)
-- A simple movie recommendation system (KNN)
+- F1 API
+- Student hub
-- Some projects with neural networks
+- Some projects with neural networks and predictive models
 - A Python library that allows for the evaluation of psychological personalities and economic contexts using LLMs for simulation.